vanceelliott/Programming-Languages/Chivalry/README.md

 #The Basics

+Every segment of code is ended by an exclamation point, as a knight is always excited to do a good job.
+Comments are started using `{`  and ended using  `}`.

 ## Variables

 When travelling on a perilous journey, one often has to delegate work to squires.
 Any respected knight knows to give items and tasks to measley servants, allowing one's hands to be unburdened for any battles that may arise.

 ### Declarations

 When hiring a squire, there is very little work for the knight to do.
-The Chivalry language takes it upon itself to seek the local inns and taverns for worthy servants.
+The Chivalry language takes it upon itself to seek the local inns for worthy servants.
 All the user must do is use the keyword `squire` followed by a name and preceded by a type.

 For example: `num squire Jonathan`